This article explains how to merge data from and to Treasure Data tables.

 Merging Two Tables Into A Third Table

-In this scenario we want to merge data from two tables.
-Whether writing into a new or existing table, the approach is very similar, with the schema caveats discussed above.
+In the following scenario, you merge data from two tables.
+Whether writing into a new or existing table, the approach is very similar.
+The schema caveats discussed previously apply here as well.

 $ td schema:show src_dbs_1 src_tbl_1 src_dbs_1.src_tbl_1 ( common_col:string src_col_1_1:string src_col_1_2:long ) $ td schema:show src_dbs_2 src_tbl_2 src_dbs_2.src_tbl_2 ( common_col:string src_col_2_1:string src_col_2_2:long )